Skip to Main Content

 • Use parentheses to keep multi-word terms and phrases together.

-Example: What effect does the daily use of TikTok have on college students?
-Words in bold are keywords.
+Example 1: Research Question is : What effect does the daily use of TikTok have on college students?
+Words in bold are the keywords.

-3) Find Library Resources- Start by using the Madonna University's online library catalog https://library.madonna.edu/ .
+Step 3) Find Library Resources- Begin searching with the keywords you have identified in Step 2.
+Start by using the Madonna University's online library catalog https://library.madonna.edu/ .
 It's a one-stop shop for searching all of the library's resources.
 It includes access to books/ebooks, electronic resources (journals, magazines etc.) in our subscribed databases, and articles outside of our collection.
-Then search subject specific databases and multidisciplinary databases using your keywords. https://library.madonna.edu/az.php
+Then search subject specific databases and multidisciplinary databases using your keywords. https://library.madonna.edu/az.php Refine your results using the filters on the left including date, source type, language etc.

 Databases are similar to search engines but primarily search scholarly journals, magazines and more.
 You can also begin your research using our Research Guides.
 These guides have been designed by Madonna University librarians and contain databases, journals, books, and websites that are relevant to a specific academic field.